-The key to authentic, beautifully preserved wildlife mounts in Montana is proper preparation of the hide.
+The key to authentic, beautifully preserved wildlife mounts in Montana is the proper preparation of the hide.
 If you’re planning on putting up a trophy that stands as a testament to your hunting prowess, make sure you’re paying mind to how the hide is field prepped and cared for before it’s given to Alpine Custom Taxidermy.
 Here are a few tips.

 1. With deer on its back make a shallow cut through the skin just below the breastbone.
 Make sure that you start your cut well away from the brisket allowing plenty of uncut skin for your shoulder mount.
 Insert two fingers of the free hand, cradling the blade, to hold the skin up and away from the entrails.